tsuki-lang/tsuki/spec.md

 impl Things
   fun var increment() :: c_import("things_increment")
 ```
-Instance functions imported from C with `var self` are assumed to accept `Self *` as the first argument, and functions with `val self` are assumed to accept `const Self *` as the first argument.
+Instance functions imported from C with `var self` are assumed to accept `Self *` as the first argument, functions with `val self` are assumed to accept `const Self *` as the first argument, and functions with `move self` are assumed to accept `Self` as the first argument.
 Note that in case of functions imported from C the `var`-ness of `self` must be specified explicitly, as there is no body to infer it from.
 ```c
 struct things {
    int a, b, c;